Current Policy Projections

 Share of renewable electricity generation

-The government continues to subsidise the fossil fuel industry by about 12 billion AUD per year (Market Forces, 2019).
+The government continues to subsidise the fossil fuel industry by about AUD 12 billion per year (Market Forces, 2019).
 The industry benefits from tax rebates, the most prominent being the fuel tax credit scheme (Australian Taxation Office, 2017).
 Another subsidy is the statutory effective life caps.
-This subsidy can be applied to oil and gas assets to accelerate the depreciation, and the taxable amount on the asset (Makhijani & Doukas, 2015).
+This subsidy can be applied to oil and gas assets to accelerate the depreciation, and the taxable amount on the asset (ODI, 2015).
 The production of oil and gas have continued along an increasing trend, shown in the graph below.
 These subsidies support fossil fuel industry and their exports, despite the need for global phase out.

 Oil and gas activity: production

 While oil production has declined in Australia since 2010, natural gas production has vastly increased since 2012 (IEA, 2019a).
 This graph does not depict the substantial growth in natural gas production beyond 2015.
 From 2015 to 2018 natural gas production increased by 75% (IEA, 2019a).
-Australia is expanding its LNG capacity and aims to have 10 plants in operation to export over 80Mt of LNG annually (Department of the Environment and Energy, 2018).
+In 2020, Australia will have 10 LNG plants operating with plans to export 82 Mt (DEE, 2019a).
+Production will be ramped up to 87 Mt by 2030 (DEE, 2019a).

 What is not measured in national level greenhouse gas accounts is the emissions from LNG and coal at the export destination.
 Under government projections for coal and gas production, Australia’s extraction based emission from fossil fuel production would nearly double (95% increase) by 2030 compared to 2005 levels (UNEP, 2019).

 - South Australia is a global leader in terms of the share of variable renewable energy (wind and solar PV) at 51% in 2018 (Department of the Environment and Energy, 2019a).
 It also leads in storage technology with the world’s biggest lithium-ion batteries and one of the world’s biggest solar thermal plants.
 The state has plans for the world’s biggest “virtual power plant”, i.e. the installation of solar panels and batteries on more than 50,000 homes, and for investments into green hydrogen from renewable energy for storage and export (Morton, 2018)

 A report by the Commonwealth Scientific and Industrial Research Organisation (CSIRO) and Energy Networks Australia (ENA) finds that a decarbonised energy grid by 2050, with half of generation produced and stored locally, would save billions in upfront capital costs and consumer bills, and deliver a secure electricity system (Australia Energy Networks & CSIRO, 2016).
 The Energy Transition Hub has published a new scenario analysis showing the potential for ‘200% renewable energy’ to support domestic demands and RE exports (Burdon et al., 2019) presenting recommendations that have been ignored by government.

 The government has started an inquiry into the prerequisites for nuclear energy in Australia, which was open to public written submissions in September 2019 (Parliament of Australia, 2019).